PRACTICAL ASPECTS OF THE

 As of a sale made, from the cash register properly connected to a terminal, it is recorded by the computer and it immediately makes the unloading of or articles.

-The advantages of this kind of software offer are as follows:
+The advantages of this kind of software offers are as follows:

 - It permits an immediate and updated knowledge of the inventory.